 The artifacts he has are also quite special.
 It’s also hard to tell what his goals actually are.
 He achieved things that no one else has ever done, he’s done good stuff and bad stuff.
 And it would seem he’s found a way to travel back and forth the sixth layer.
 He definitely knows more things than it seems at first.
 In the end, he’s the reason Riko & co could continue their journey.

-Guess I have to include her, after all, she should become one of the main characters from then on.
+She should become one of the main characters later.
 Her story’s quite well-detailed in the anime.
 And she’s super strong, also immortal, at least to some extent.
 She’s very fond of Reg, and is quite childlike.
 I’m not exactly sure what to tell about her since she only appears in the later part of the second season.
 But she definitely holds some knowledge about what’s beyond.